 - Have been on active duty with a branch of the U.S. military.

 - Have been separated under honorable conditions.

-Ask a Veterans Employment Representative at a local American Job Center if you are eligible.
-Bring your Form DD-214 to help.
+Ask a Veterans Employment representative at a local American Job Center if you are eligible.
+Bring your Form DD-214 for reference.